Figuring Out Who We Are

 In 2015, as we transitioned from a publishing company to a web design shop, we discovered a marketing automation platform called HubSpot.
 To put it simply, we fell in love.
 We went all in on "Inbound Marketing," a term they actually coined, and over the next three years we evolved to become the Inbound Marketing Agency we are today.

-Almost exactly three years since becoming a HubSpot partner, we are proud to announce we are now Platinum, a tier that represents our success delivering Inbound services.
-This milestone puts us in pretty prestigious company, as there are fewer than 100 Platinum agencies in the world.
+Fewer than five years since becoming a HubSpot partner, we are proud to announce we are now Diamond, a tier that represents our success delivering Inbound services.
+This milestone puts us in pretty prestigious company.

 As we're fond of saying: Our work is a process, not an event.
 This Culture Code represents where we stand today, and, just like us, will evolve along with us.